-Board of Regents-authorized charter schools also are required to submit school calendars that clearly indicate the start and end date of the instructional year AND the number of instructional hours and/or instructional days for each month.
-See an example of a calendar showing the requested information.
-Schools are encouraged to use a calendar template and ensure there is a monthly tally of instructional days.
+Board of Regents-authorized charter schools also are required to submit school calendars that clearly indicate the start and end date of the instructional year AND the number of instructional hours and/or instructional days for each month (also used to align to schools with extended days/years referenced in their mission statements/key design elements), See an example of a calendar showing the requested information.
+Schools must use a calendar format and ensure there is a monthly tally of instructional days.